felbuch/felbuch.github.io/_posts/2020-08-29-Project-Euler-Problem-35.md

     If it is, then n is not prime and False is returned.

     Otherwise, we check for the existence of a number m that can divide n.
-    We only check for m up to the square root of n (rounder upwards to the nearest integer).
+    We only check for m up to the square root of n (rounded upwards to the nearest integer).
     This is because if n is divisible by a number >= sqrt(n), then it is also divisible by a number <= sqrt(n).
     If a divisor for n is found, then n is not prime, and False is returned.

     Otherwise, n is prime and True is return.